lucaspascal/semantic-and-visual-similarities-for-efficient-knowledge-transfer-in-CNN-training/README.md

 * train.txt : The 81000 images selected for the training set (900 per synset).
 * test.txt : The 9000 images selected for the test set (100 per synset).

-For more details about the synsets' and images' selection, please refer to the paper.
+For more details about the synsets' and images' selection process, please refer to the paper.